 How are American businesses being cheated by the Affordable Care Act and for-profit insurance companies?

-With the 80/20 rule insurance companies had inserted into the thousands of pages that make up the Act.
+In large part, it is with the 80/20 rule insurance companies had inserted into the thousands of pages that make up the Act.

 The truth is, limiting profits to a percentage of spending rewards fraud, corruption, inefficiency, waste, and monopoly drug prices.